russellballestrini/russell.ballestrini.net/content/2022-05-09-uncle-drops-off-server-with-note-asking-u-to-cl0ne-ubuntu22-kvm.rst

 :tags: Code, DevOps
 :status: published

-Imagine your uncle just dropped off a TrueNAS Core server with root credentials, & a preconfigured IP Address in the netspace of 192.168.0.1/24.
+Imagine your uncle just dropped off a TrueNAS Core server with root credentials, & a preconfigured IP Address in the subnet space of 192.168.1.1/24.

 The note also highly suggests you to create your desired arch with KVM by making a cl0ne of ubuntu22, into separate VMs for different purposes.